parkomat/parkomat/README.md

 docker run -d -e PARKOMAT_CONFIG_FILE=/opt/parkomat/config.toml -v /your/parkomat/directory:/opt/parkomat -p 53:53/udp parkomat
 ```

+Remember to have `config.toml` file in your `/your/parkomat/directory` path.

 ### Example Configuration:

 Note: instead of `127.0.0.1` use your external IP.